 Chemical engineers may specialize in one or both subgroups, but a finished product will require effort from both sides.
 Economic viability, resource management, health and safety, sustainability, and environmental effect will all be factors to consider.

 CFD is widely utilized in various professions and sectors, including aerospace, chemical production, polymer processing, petroleum exploration, and medical research.
 Chemical engineers now routinely study and model the interaction between fluid flow and chemical processes using the power of computational fluid dynamics simulation.
-CFD, for example, may be applied to reactive flows, combustion and heat transfer, and mass transport.
+CFD, for example, may be applied to reactive flows, combustion and heat transfer, and mass transfer.
 Using CFD tools will assist a chemical engineer in better understanding physical and chemical processes, resulting in significant process and product advancements in the industry.

-CFD on Simulating the Reactions
+CFD on Simulating Different Reactors

 Reactor design includes several vital facets: Phase, or state of the reactants and products, reaction type (single, multiple, parallel series, or polymerization); whether a catalyst is involved; flow distribution and mixing; transport of the species; and mode of operation (i.e., batch, semi-batch or continuous).
 The underlying transport processes are crucial—fluid flow, heat transfer, mass transfer, and reactions—where CFD simulation can add substantial value.

-CFD to Predict Combustion in Chamber
+CFD to Predict pollutant in Combustion Chamber

 Knowledge about the system’s fluid mechanics must be understood to simulate combustion.
 All transportation phenomena should be correctly represented in such models.
 Chemical reaction schemes must also be known to estimate the formation of combustion products and species and predict the ignition, stabilization, and extinction of flames.
 Radiation also occurs due to the presence of soot formed during combustion, and there is radiative heat transfer from the wall of the combustion chamber.
 Fuel combustion is a multiphase system, with liquid fuels being a two-phase system consisting of liquid and gas phases and solid fuel being a three-phase system.
 The challenges faced are to model the breaking up of the liquid fuel, its reaction, and the distribution of the reactants in three-dimensional spatial systems.
 These models, which form part of CFD, have become an indispensable tool for combustion modeling.